1. IT Cosmetics CC+ Cream SPF 50+

 ~$14 | BB Cream | SPF 42 PA+++ | 50ml

 Missha M Perfect Cover is the BB cream that popularized the category globally.
-SPF 42 PA+++ (the PA rating indicates UVA protection, not common in Western formulas) combined with medium-buildable coverage in a formula that genuinely improves over time made this a cult product across Asia before it hit Western markets.
-The finish is natural-matte, the staying power is solid, and at $14 it's the best value for genuine full-day coverage in this list.
+SPF 42 PA+++ (the PA rating indicates UVA protection, not common in Western formulas) combined with medium-buildable coverage in a formula that wears more naturally after it settles made this a cult product across Asia before it hit Western markets.
+The finish is natural-matte, the staying power is solid, and at $14 it's the best value for full-day-style coverage in this list.

 Shade options are limited (5 shades, from light beige to medium honey), and the darkest shade won't work for deep skin tones.
 For fair to medium skin, it's remarkably well-matched considering how few shades there are.
 The formula does develop a slight gray cast on warmer undertones after a few hours of wear -- bring blotting paper and a touch-up powder if you'll be wearing it all day.